mongodb-labs/disasm/README.md

 ### NOP byte size

-There are various different NOP instructions, each of which is encoded as a different operation, and each with a different size.
-Instead of displaying the operation (which is essentially meaningless), the size of the NOP will be displayed.
+NOP operations (which are essentially meaningless) are replaced with the size of the NOP.

 ![NOP byte size](screenshots/nop-byte-size.png "Display the size of the NOP instruction")